Ashutoshwahane/LearnSwift/README.md

 # Basic Operators

 An operator is a special symbol or phrase that you use to check, change, or combine values.
 For example, the addition operator (+) adds two numbers, as in let i = 1 + 2, and the logical AND operator (&&) combines two Boolean values, as in if enteredDoorCode && passedRetinaScan.

+# Strings and Characters

+A string is a series of characters, such as "hello, world" or "albatross".
+Swift strings are represented by the String type.
+The contents of a String can be accessed in various ways, including as a collection of Character values.